Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 You may Transform as a minor action, which costs essence equal to your current stacks of emotion.
 While transformed:

-- Your attacks deal maximized damage.
+- Your attacks are automatically criticals if they hit.
 - You have resistance to physical damage.
 - Any stacks of rage that you may have are not removed at the end of each of your turns or via your Grit class feature while transformed.
 - You are immune to the pacified condition.